 - Form 8332 – Release of Claim to Exemption for Child by Custodial Parent

-But note this: You can’t sign up for Credit Karma if you have a credit freeze in place
+Special note: You can’t sign up for Credit Karma if you have a credit freeze in place.

 In order to do so, you’ll have to temporarily thaw your credit and then sign up.